viky-ai/website/doc/topics/agent/index.md

 In the last paragraph, we have seen how to take advantage of already existing agents.
 But we have also seen that you will want to create your own agent that will use some of your ideas and existing agents.

 In some case you will want to divide your idea into smaller ideas, each of those ideas can be represented by a smaller agent that you will want to create.
-This happens when those smaller ideas have some kind of independant life from your main idea.
+This happens when those smaller ideas have some kind of independent life from your main idea.

-This is how we have created public agents: they represent independant smaller ideas.
+This is how we have created public agents: they represent independent smaller ideas.

-We believe that using that kind of modus operandi, will create a lot of independant agents that will represent and take part in bigger and bigger ideas.
+We believe that using that kind of modus operandi, will create a lot of independent agents that will represent and take part in bigger and bigger ideas.